 I’m a product of Texas; a graduate of the Radio, Television, Video, and Film program at the University of North Texas.
-But while my peers were walking the across the stage, I was already driving a U-Haul down the Interstate to begin my career in broadcasting.
+But while my peers were walking the across the stage, I was already driving a U-Haul down the Interstate to begin my career in content creation.

-Fourteen years in, I now oversee news operations at Nexstar Broadcasting’s NBC and FOX affiliates in the capital city of Little Rock, Arkansas.
-Our team has been able to create an environment that fosters growth, encourages innovation, and produces exceptional journalism.
+Before landing at Nexstar’s corporate office in Irving, I oversaw news operations at the company’s NBC and FOX affiliates in the capital city of Little Rock, Arkansas.
+Our was able to create an environment that fostered growth, encouraged innovation, and produced exceptional journalism.
 But the road wasn’t always easy.
 In 2013, KARK and Fox16 merged operations.
 The transition proved difficult, but rewarding.
-Over the last few years, we’ve experienced ratings growth, seen social engagement skyrocket, and recently had to expand our trophy case.
+In the years that followed, we experienced ratings growth, saw social engagement and digital stats skyrocket, and had to expand our trophy case.

-This role also affords me to opportunity to fulfill another passion of mine: training.
-I’ve organized and led webinars for thousands of participants across Nexstar focusing on subjects like severe weather, elections, newscast producing, storytelling, and memorable morning shows.
-I’ve also created an annual training program in Little Rock for journalists handpicked by news directors across our region.
-Over the last three years, we’ve had more than 60 participants – many of whom have grown inside our company.
+My position in Little Rock allowed me the to opportunity to fulfill another passion of mine: training.
+I organized and led webinars for thousands of participants across Nexstar focusing on subjects like severe weather, elections, newscast producing, storytelling, digital innovation, and memorable morning shows.
+I created an annual training program in Little Rock for journalists handpicked by news directors across our region.

 My goal had always been to become a news director, and it was Nexstar that first gave me that opportunity in 2008.
 At 27 years old, I walked into a duopoly in Abilene, Texas as the new boss — who wasn’t entirely sure what he was doing.
 I tried new things, made plenty of mistakes, and learned more about myself than I ever expected.
 During that period of time, we improved market share of the NBC product, continued the dominance of our CBS, and dramatically increased our digital footprint.